Dr. Jill Biden has been by Joe Biden's side since before his tenure as vice president, and even before his first run for president in 1987.

 "She is so damn tough and loyal," the president-elect said about his wife in August.

-Now, the longtime couple are set to head back to the White House after Joe Biden defeated President Donald Trump in 2020 presidential election.
-All eyes may be on Joe for now, but don't forget about Jill, a longtime educator, proud military mother, and "prankster" grandmother.
-She responded to her husband's victory with a sweet photo, writing: "He will be a President for all of our families."
+Now, the longtime couple are heading back to the White House after Joe Biden defeated President Donald Trump in 2020 presidential election.
+All eyes may be on Joe for the inauguration, but the spotlight will also be firmly on Jill, a longtime educator, proud military mother, and "prankster" grandmother.
+She responded to her husband's victory with a sweet photo, writing: "He will be a president for all of our families."

 He will be a President for all of our families. pic.twitter.com/iGPKLMMIcK